TeCoEd/Unicorn-HAT-alphabet-disco/README.md

 Unicorn-HAT-alphabet-disco
 ==========================

-Code each letter in a word to a pixel location and flashes that light!
+Code each letter in a website to a pixel location and flashes that light!

+Working version 1